You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Drawbacks: No admin controls, no priority customer support, no guaranteed uptime SLA

-• Best For: Growing companies needing more security and support
+• Best For: Slack Business pricing is for companies needing more security and support

 • Features: SAML-based Single Sign-On, 99.99% uptime guarantee, Advanced compliance features